tumble-weed/myhelp/help.md

 f0
 1
 0
-# html how do i save an audio blob from a wav file
-# python how do i test a fastapi code without using the html page
-# bash select only those rows from ls that are after Jan 2
-# vim noremap, <leader>
 # python debugging edit current file
 (ipdb) interact
 file = __file__
 %edit $file
 # bash cd only autocomplete directories
 # bash vim type auto complete, cycle through full filenames
+# python what does traceback do
+# html how do i save an audio blob from a wav file
+# python how do i test a fastapi code without using the html page
+# bash select only those rows from ls that are after Jan 2
+# vim noremap, <leader>
+# bash watch cant run aliases
+# vim write a function to copy the text visually selected, to be copiedto a file.
+# vim write a function then when you place your cursor in a new file and do :pastf it will paste from that file
+# vim free hotkeys for this
+# bash how to make a new user in linux
+# bash make files
+# python modify the next line to be xecuted -> use this to early exit, or break. ( modify the call stack)
+# bash read text file line by line and arrange it in reverse order
+# python how can we have better communication about what is returned from a function ( e.g. if it is a list or dictionary)
+# python similarly how can be have better communication about the inputs to a function
+# use pytest to run attribution benchmark to ensure it goes on without failure?
+# python regex module basic usage
+# python instead of installing import a folder so that you can refer to its elements by using . notation
+# vim go to end of indentd block
+# python your own language to parse todo
+# bash stop loop if a command fails
+# bash ls sort by date
+# bash subshell and shell
+# bash read file into a bash script ( not line by line)
+# bash ps format ps command to get pid
+# bash how  much time did a bash command take
+# bash read in a file in bash
+# bash setting any program as a service
+# bash check if port is being forwarded or not
+# bash list all py files in a folder and open them side by side in vim
+# bash find 2 lines that both start with #
+# bash what does $* mean
+# bash sed awk in bash
+# bash if element in array
+# bash rules about input arguments in bash: $* number of arguments, all arguments etc
+# bash inherit variables from parent but dont modify parent shell
+# bash collect all command line arguments into a function and if no argument is given take default arguments